Unogwudan/hello-telus/README.md

 **Message Subscription:** A service is implemented to read messages from the Pub/Sub subscription and process them accordingly.

+**NOTE:** A test script is automatically ran upon successful deployment to publish some messages to be topic for testing.

 ## Key Technologies
 **Spring Boot:** Used for building and running the application.